stzn/TIL/SwiftDependencyManagement/README.md

 ### AOP(Aspect Oriented Programming)

-The primary aim of AOP is to keep our cross-cutting concerns DRY(Don't repeat yourself).
+The primary aim of AOP is to keep our cross-cutting concerns DRY(Don't repeat ourself).
 There’s a strong relationship between the OCP(the Open/Closed Principle) and the DRY principle.
 They both strive for the same objective, which is to reduce repetition and prevent sweeping changes.

 ### What is side-effect?